Collections from Our Community

 The idea of building this collection is similar to building Lola’s jewelry works.
 This act of collecting glasses, wallet sets and vintage scarves is similar to collecting material such as the precious stones and the ivory roses used in her work.
 Each piece becomes a hoard in its own right, a sparkling pile, a glittering tangle.

-Tad Gloeckler’s Flyswatters
+Tad Gloeckler’s Collection of Flyswatters

 Tad Gloeckler became interested in flyswatters when he saw a minimal, tail-like, Eric Bagger designed flyswatter in the gift shop of the Museum of Modern Art.
 He found a yellow butterfly swatter right before going to see Frank Lloyd Wright’s architectural triumph, Fallingwater.
 He’s found inspiring specimens at Target and on eBay.
 One is Amish inspired and made with a floppy leather killing mechanism, Pampered Chef makes one with a dustpan and tweezers to pick up the carcasses, the Michael Graves model attaches to a broom for killing flies in high spaces and the beautifully designed OXO is the one Tad uses at home.
 There are flyswatters gifted from the bank after buying a home and also an executive flyswatter, both strange gifts to receive.
 There are fly killing guns.
 There are flyswatters wearing disguises; a blue daisy masks an insect’s worst nightmare.
 Tad’s favorite piece has a simple dark palette with a great transition between the handle and head with the wire forming a subtle fly motif.